Codecademy/docs/content/ruby/concepts/argf/argf.md

 ---
 Title: 'ARGF and ARGV'
 Description: 'ARGF is a module in Ruby used for reading files passed as command line arguments or in standard input (STDIN) in a terminal.
-A Ruby script using ARGF may be thought of as implementing a subset of the functions of the Unix command `cat`.'
+A Ruby script using ARGF may be thought of as implementing a subset of the functions of the Unix command cat.'
 Subjects:
   - 'Web Development'
 Tags: